fikrionii/Data-Cleaning-U.S-Census-Data/README.md

 The aim of this project is to demonstrate some method for cleaning data.
 After the data is cleaned, it will be analyzed through visualization to find interesting insight.

+🚧 Check the notebook [here](https://github.com/fikrionii/Data-Cleaning-U.S-Census-Data/blob/main/Data%20Cleaning%20-%20US%20Census.ipynb) to see the detail of the project!

 ## Data Wrangling Method
 In this project, we will cover some technique for data wrangling, such as: